Can Scot Iguma Be Trusted After Lying to the Public?

 For the past few months, Scot Iguma has carved a niche as a “champion of the common man.”
 He gained widespread popularity for his audacity in challenging powerful real estate moguls in Nigeria.
 By demanding refunds for maltreated customers and exposing fraudulent property schemes, he has been credited with bringing a level of sanity to the real estate sector.
 However, the same audacity that earned him public love is now under fire for lack of due diligence.

 In a recently circulated video, Scot Iguma leveled several accusations against Hon.
-Omoba Adeola Adetoro.
-Africentra.com has examined these claims against available facts:
+Omoba Adeola Adetoro. africentra-news.local/ has examined these claims against available facts:

 Scot criticized the Chairwoman for purchasing official vehicles for councilors.
 While the purchase is confirmed, the narrative omits the administrative necessity of these tools.
 Councilors require mobility for oversight functions; the alternative would be relying on commercial transportation, which raises security and efficiency concerns for public office holders.